Index

 Source: OHID, based on NHS England and Office for National Statistics data

-For males aged under 18 years over the three year period, there were approximately 15 alcohol-specific admissions in Hull so an average of around five per year (numbers rounded to nearest five).
+For males aged under 18 years over the three year period, there were 15 alcohol-specific admissions in Hull so an average of around five per year.

 Compared with benchmark